Ray Whitley (singer-songwriter): Motion pictures

-In 1937, Ray Whitley was signed by RKO Radio Pictures as a specialty performer in the studio's "B" westerns starring George O'Brien, and O'Brien's successor Tim Holt.
+In 1937, Whitley was signed by RKO Radio Pictures as a specialty performer in the studio's "B" westerns starring George O'Brien, and O'Brien's successor Tim Holt.
 RKO also gave Whitley a starring series of his own: 18 two-reel musical short subjects, produced between 1937 and 1942.

 In the late 1950s, Whitley made appearances on the Roy Rogers TV specials, he also appeared in the feature film Giant starring Elizabeth Taylor, Rock Hudson, and James Dean.

-Whitley wrote the original western tune Back in the Saddle Again.
-The song was first performed by the author, Ray Whitley, in the western movie Border G-Man, in which he played the part of "Luke Jones.”
+Whitley wrote the Western tune "Back in the Saddle Again".
+The song was first performed by him in the Western movie Border G-Man, in which he played the part of 'Luke Jones'.
 Gene Autry heard it and bought the song for a reported $200, making it his theme song.
 Whitley and Autry changed the order of the verse and chorus, and made a very slight change in the melody, resulting in the present popular version.
-It is one of the most recognized and recorded Western music tunes in history.
+It is one of the most recognized and recorded Western tunes in history.

 Death and legacy

 Ray Whitley died on February 21, 1979, while en route to a fishing trip to Mexico with his son-in-law, Hal Bracken.

-Ray Whitley's original Gibson SJ-200 is on display at the Country Music Hall of Fame in Nashville Tennessee.
+Whitley's original Gibson SJ-200 is on display at the Country Music Hall of Fame in Nashville Tennessee.
 He was inducted into the Nashville Songwriters Hall of Fame in 1981 and, in 1996, Whitley was inducted into the Western Music Association Hall of Fame.

 Instruments

-Ray Whitley also endorsed another Gibson made guitar, sold by the mail order house Montgomery Ward, under the house brand "Recording King."
-This highly esteemed guitar was marketed only in 1939, and featured the signature of Mr. Whitley on the headstock.
+Whitley also endorsed another Gibson made guitar, sold by the mail order house Montgomery Ward, under the house brand 'Recording King'.
+This guitar was marketed only in 1939, and featured the signature of Whitley on the headstock.
 235 of these were made in mahogany, and 235 in rosewood.
 One of these instruments was the preferred guitar of American composer John Fahey, who recorded extensively on the instrument from 1969 until the mid-1970s.
-Fahey destroyed the guitar during a fight with his girl friend and replaced it with a Martin D-76.
+Fahey destroyed the guitar during a fight with his girlfriend and replaced it with a Martin D-76.

 Gibson Shipping Ledgers show the following totals for the Montgomery Ward – Recording King Ray Whitley Jumbo Models: